MolBIFFM/diana/README.md

   }
 }
 ```
-The function used to combine edge confidence scores from in IntAct, MINT and
+The function used to average edge confidence scores from in IntAct, MINT and
-STRING, and, lacking of corresponding score, 1.0 for all interactions from
+STRING, and, lacking of comparable score, 1.0 for any interaction from BioGRID,
-BioGRID, CORUM and Reactome.
-The combined score is used as edge weight in
+CORUM and Reactome.
+The combined score represents edge weight in community
-community detection.
-By default, `null`, any edge receives a score of 1.0,
+detection.
+By default, `null`, any edge receives a score of 1.0, corresponding
-corresponding to an unweighted network.
-Available settings are `null`, `"mean"`,
+to an unweighted network.
+Available settings are `null`, `"mean"`, `"median"`,
-`"median"`, `"mid-range"`, `"max"`, `"min"`, `"sum"`, and `"number"`, the number
+`"mid-range"`, `"max"`, `"min"`, `"sum"`, and `"number"`, the number of queried
-of queried databases supporting the protein-protein interaction.
+databases supporting the protein-protein interaction.

 ```json
 {